DDreher/AdventOfCode/README.md

 ## 🧩 Prerequisites

-Python 3.10 (at least that's what I used when I wrote the code :P) No third party libs (so far)
+Python 3.10 (at least that's what I used when I wrote the code :P)
+No third party libs - so far!

 ## 🏃 Running the Code

+The input data files have to be located right besides the python scripts so they're found automatically.

-Retrieve your input data from https://adventofcode.com/ and save it as `day[X].txt` in the folder of the relevant year, e.g. 2023.
+Retrieve your input data from https://adventofcode.com/ and save it as `dayXX.txt` in the folder of the relevant year, e.g. 2023.
+Replace `XX` with the number of the corresponding day, e.g. `day01`.
-The input data files have to be located right besides the python script so the script can find them automatically.

 After downloading the data your folder may look like this